-*If you don’t watch the show Scandal, you may not know what I’m talking about but hopefully this will all make sense.
+*If you don’t watch the show Scandal, you may not know what I’m talking about but hopefully this will all make sense nonetheless.

 The body is like Olivia Pope.
-We create a mess and the body comes in and fixes it- whether we like it or not and in a way that we may or may not be happy with.
-Sometimes in front of us but often behind the scenes, just like she restores order in Washington DC, the body restores order/homeostasis without messing around much.
+We create a mess and the body comes in and fixes it whether we like it or not and in a way that we may or may not be happy with.
+Sometimes it happens right in front of us but usually it’s behind the scenes (just like when she restores order in Washington DC) as the body restores order/homeostasis without messing around too much.
 Like Olivia, the body is ruthless, does what it knows is best and doesn’t sugar coat anything.